 Mark Twain Riverboat

 The stately paddle wheeler has been traveling Frontierland's Rivers of America since the park's opening day.
 Fun fact: The 150-ton riverboat can accommodate 300 passengers.
+Fun fact 2: No pilot is required to steer the boat; it glides along a track embedded in the riverbed.

 Storybook Land Canal Boats